 First Baby: Used her stroller to grocery shop in order to avoid germs.

-Second Baby: Used Target’s shopping carts and complimentary wet wipes.
+Second Baby: Used Target’s shopping carts and (maybe) the complimentary wet wipes.

 First Baby: Constantly tried to keep all pool, bathwater, and sand out of her mouth.